 In the worst case where

-until the device has rebooted into the new system and no longer need the old
+waits until the device has rebooted into the new system and no longer needs the

 device back to the steady state where there's only one copy.

-temporarily and (b) only if you had plenty of free space on
+the .odex files, (a) this is temporary and (b) only occurs if you had plenty of

-files anyway (because that would be a problem on a
+/data with .odex files anyway (because that would be a problem on a

 Doesn't all this writing/copying increase flash wear?